-I’m not very green-fingered, and have seen many plants suffer under my attempted ‘care’, but what I do love is getting out for a walk at the weekend, getting some close-up snaps of flowers in bloom, and having a well-earned cup of tea at the end.
+Whether you’re green-fingered or not, it’s true that many of us love nothing more than getting out for a walk at the weekend, taking some close-up snaps of flowers in bloom, and having a well-earned cup of tea at the end.
 Whether you’re interested in history, the arts or simply want to find something fun for the kids to do, here are some Scottish gardens which make for a great day out.

 At Falkland Palace in Fife, a summer stroll amongst the blossoming trees in the apple orchard can be combined with discovering a 16th century hunting lodge which was favoured by Mary, Queen of Scots.

-As well as the walled garden at Crathes Castle, Garden and Estate in Banchory, Aberdeenshire, there are a also range of woodland trails to follow.
+As well as the walled garden at Crathes Castle, Garden & Estate in Banchory, Aberdeenshire, there are also range of woodland trails to follow.
 The east trail features majestic sycamore trees and a picturesque mill pond.
-Keep an eye out for roe deer and red squirrels as you walk, as well as people climbing up in the trees on the Go Ape! tree-top adventure trail.
+Keep an eye out for roe deer and red squirrels as you walk, as well as people climbing up in the trees at the Go Ape Crathes Castle tree-top adventure trail.

-If you’d like to hone your photography skills, then perhaps the workshops at Branklyn Garden in Perthshire and Inveresk Village in East Lothian can give you a helping hand?
+If you’d like to hone your photography skills, then perhaps the workshops which are sometimes held at Branklyn Garden in Perthshire and Inveresk Lodge Garden in East Lothian can give you a helping hand?
 Bright flower displays such as the Azalea Terrace and the Blue Himalayan poppies of Dawyck Botanic Gardens in the Scottish Borders are ideal for practicing photography.

 Brodick Castle & Country Park on the Isle of Arran has wildflower meadows and stunning floral borders, but also an adventure park and sculptures to spot throughout the grounds.
 Logan Botanic Garden in Dumfries & Galloway has an exotic feel thanks to the Gulf Stream and holds many family events, including crafty workshops, nature spotting and seasonal things to do.